matrix11061991/DEA-MatrixTera/README.md

 # DEA in physics [2013 - 2015]
-This deposit contains the calculation codes and the tool that I set up during the realization of my DEA.
+This deposit contains the calculation codes and the tool that I set up during the realization of my DEA(master's degree).
 This focuses on solving a system of partial differential equations with **initial** conditions and **boundary** conditions.
 ## The problem to be solve
 <img